 - a.
 Score Affecting "Field fault" issues - i.
 Discs not starting in the correct positions - ii.
 Field Elements detaching or moving beyond normal tolerances, not a result of Robot interactions - b.
 Score Affecting game rule issues - i.
-A Field is reset before the score is determined event.
+A Field is reset before the score is determined

+<T20> The Event Partner has ultimate authority regarding all non-gameplay decisions during an event.
 The Game Manual is intended to provide a set of rules for successfully playing VEX IQ Competition Slapshot; it is not intended to be an exhaustive compilation of guidelines for running a VEX Robotics Competition event.
 Rules pertaining to an event venue, pit spaces, health and safety, or other unique circumstances are at the discretion of the Event Partner and should be treated with the same respect as the Game Manual.